Welcome to today's edition of the Rush 24-7 podcast.

 There are people in this country who have been working overtime to inform the American people of what is on tap, what's ahead of them via what's in this legislation.

-This is gonna help Obama Obama can't help Obama on this.
+Obama can't help Obama on this.

 The more he's out there, the worse it goes, because he doesn't have a bill.

-Now I want to go a couple sound bites here and illustrate for you the euthanasia, the famous now section 1233.
+Now, I want to go a couple soundbites here and illustrate for you the euthanasia, the famous now section 1233.

-I represent a huge senior citizen population, and obviously uh any health care plan that that I'd be supportive of is going to make sure that we are sensitive about people's health care needs all the way through their lives.
+I represent a huge senior citizen population, and obviously any health care plan that I'd be supportive of is going to make sure that we are sensitive about people's health care needs all the way through their lives.

 I wonder if she's read it.

-Let's go back to the horse's mouth.
+Okay, let's go back to the horse's mouth.

 On tap, on hand, right?